image.jpg

 Science in Support of Policy

-The Humpback Whale Sentinel Program is designed to complement existing biomonitoring programs under the Convention for the Conservation of Antarctic Living Resource (CCAMLR) Ecosystem Monitoring Program (CEMP), as well as support Antarctic and Global chemical policy needs.
+The Humpback Whale Sentinel Program is designed to complement existing biomonitoring programs under the Convention for the Conservation of Antarctic Living Resource (CCAMLR) Ecosystem Monitoring Program (CEMP).
+It is a key surveillance activity of the Antarctic Monitoring and Assessment Programme (AnMAP), a joint initiative between the Scientific Committee for Antarctic Research (SCAR), the Arctic Monitoring and Assessment Programme (AMAP), the United Nations Educational, Scientific, and Cultural Organization (UNESCO), and Griffith University.

 299117_10150318653151459_1981926143_n.jpg